Resartus: a social revision engine

 Thanks to all UR readers who have returned for our fall term.
-No, it is not September yet, but the air is full of fog and brown apple moths, and little Sibyl Carlyle is at five months.
+No, it is not September yet, but the air is full of fog and brown apple moths, and my little daughter is at five months.
 I am delighted to report that she holds her own bottle.
 She also has a brutal, laserlike, almost creepy stare, and Mrs. Moldbug fervently denies that she in any way resembles Hitler.
 I suppose her hair is lighter.

 And thanks again to those who contributed comments in the OL series.
 I still intend to edit, or at least select, the comments to construct a coherent thread of response.
 Or at least one as coherent as the essays themselves.
 I also will tie up the many loose ends left dangling.
 But not, as St. Augustine put it, just yet.

 Many interesting things have happened over the last month.
 I will discuss these things, but again, not yet.
 The next UR post will appear not on the 21st but the 28th, and it will be called something like “US foreign policy from Hamilton to Herron to Holbrooke: two centuries of mendacious, counterproductive bungling.”
 But in the meantime, there’s always the War Nerd.

 Today, though, we’re going to look a little more at the solution I proposed: Resartus.
 A couple of people have built systems roughly related to the proposal: Lex Libra at resartus.thinkernews.com, Daniel Nagy and Baldvin Kovacs at thiblo.com.
 Lex has also started a Google group, resartus.
 Please join this group if you’re interested in contributing.